Policies

 10. Authors receive the Editor's evaluation and an anonymous copy of the Reviewers' opinion aggregating the evaluation and comments for the authors.

-11. Authors should proceed with the changes and submit a new version of the article within 30 days after the notification, which may exceptionally be revised by the decision of the Editor.
+11. Authors should proceed with the changes and submit a new version of the article within 30 days after the notification, which the decision of the Editor may exceptionally revise.

 12. The reviewers have the right to present a favorable opinion conditioned to the reformulation of the article.